EralpDemir/ASA/README.md

   - minNIndexedBands: minimum number of indexed bands for a bad data point

 ## EXAMPLE
-A polycrytal with synthetic uniform elastic bending strain
+Synthetic uniform elastic bending strain applied to a polycrytal with 71 grains

 ## OUTPUTS
 - Main outputs